sailfish009/openstructure/modules/mol/alg/molalg.rst

   possible solutions to the fixed atoms, that is, everything that is not ambigous is calculated.
 The solution that gives higher overlap is then used to calculate the actual overlap score.

+.. function:: SuperposeFrames(frames, sel, from=0, to=-1, ref=-1)

+  This function superposes the frames of the given coord group and returns them as a new coord group.

+  :param frames: The source coord group.
+  :param from: index of the first frame
+  :param to: index of the last frame plus one.
+If set to -1, the value is set to
+     the number of frames in the coord group
+  :param sel: An entity view containing the selection of atoms to be used for
+    superposition.
+If set to an invalid view, all atoms in the coord group are used.
+  :param ref: The index of the reference frame to use for superposition.
+If set
+     to -1, the each frame is superposed to the previous frame.

+  :returns: A newly created coord group containing the superposed frames.